 - When to bring in an editor

 - Dos and Don’ts for finding a cover designer/illustrator

 - So you decided to self publish… now what?

 This is a list of frequently asked questions I receive about me and my work.

-Sometimes, I will send out review copies to people who “cold request” copies (aka, people who I haven’t spoken to before and invited them to request), though this happens rarely.
-If you are interested in pursuing a review copy, please use the contact form on my website to submit a request.
+Sometimes, I will send out review copies to people who “cold request” copies (aka, people who I haven’t spoken to before and invited them to request).
+If you are interested in requesting a review copy, please use the contact form on my website.
 Please include all the information relevant to you and why you’re requesting, things like: follower counts, social media links, blog links, and any other helpful stats.
 I will only email reply to people who I’ll be giving a review copy/ARC to.
 This is not to be rude, but only to help alleviate some of the to-do’s in my day so I can keep writing stories for you to enjoy!

 What order should I read your books in?